QIB-Sheffield/mdreg/README.md

 Currently developed for and tested on the iBEAt study dataset.
 Can be utilised for other quantitative MRI studies.

 Models included: T1, T2, T2*, DTI, DWI, DCE-MRI.
-To be extended for: MT, PC-MRI, ASL.
+To be extended for: MT, PC-MRI, ASL. *The models included so far are dummies to illustrate the code structure and use of MDR.
+They should not be used for image analysis.*

 ## Requirements